nordcloud/terraform-provider-pingdom/README.md

   * **tmsids** - Identifiers of transaction checks to assign to the maintenance window - Comma separated Integers

   * **uptimeids** - Identifiers of uptime checks to assign to the maintenance window - Comma separated Integers

+### Pingdom Maintenance Occurrence ###

+* **maintenance_id** - (Required) The id of the maintenance which the occurrence belongs to, please use references to maintenance resources.

+* **effective_from** - (Required) The start time of the occurrence query, RFC3339 format time like `2066-01-02T22:00:00+08:00`.
+  If not specified, the default value is the current time, which means only future occurrences will be returned.
+This is usually desired because it only makes sense to manipulate future occurrences.
+  NOTE: this is for query only, not related to the actual start time of the maintenance window.

+* **effective_to** - (Required) The end time of the occurrence query, RFC3339 format time like `2066-01-02T22:00:00+08:00`.
+  NOTE: this is for query only, not related to the actual end time of the maintenance window.

+* **from** - The start time of an occurrence, RFC3339 format time like `2066-01-02T22:00:00+08:00`.

+* **to** - The end time of an occurrence, RFC3339 format time like `2066-01-02T22:00:00+08:00`.

+* **size** - The total number of occurrences match the current query.
+This just serves as read-only information.

 ### Pingdom User ###